ZupIT/beagle-docs/content/en/web/commons/navigation/navigation-controllers.md

 1. You must create a map to handle all `navigation controllers` that can be used by the backend, where the keys are the *controller ids* and the values are instances of `NavigationController`.

-2. To tell Beagle what NavigationController is the default controller, you need to set the property `defaultNavigationController`.
-The default navigation controller is used whenever no controllerId is provided or whenever no controller corresponding to the provided id is found.
+2. On this map you can also define another `NavigationController` that you want to be used as the *default*.
+To do so, just use the `defaultNavigationController` property.
+The ``default`` navigation controller is used whenever no ``controllerId`` is given or whenever no controller matching the given id is found.

 If you have three navigation controllers: `inYourFace`, `secured` and `public`. `inYourFace` is the default, while `secured` and `public` are used in specific sections of the app and are referenced via controllerId, set on your Screen on the backend.
 The configuration would be as following: